fredzhang7/CAML/README.md

 ## Code environment

-This code requires Pytorch 2.1.3 or higher with cuda support.
+This code requires PyTorch 2.1.2 or higher with cuda support.
 It has been tested on Ubuntu 20.04 and Windows 11.

 You can create a conda environment with the correct dependencies using the following command lines: